-Farmers being misled by those who were once in favour of farm reforms: PM Modi
+Conspiracy around Delhi to confuse farmers: PM Modi

 New Delhi, Dec 15: The farmers who are protesting around Delhi have been misguided, Prime Minister, Narendra Modi said.

-Those sitting in the opposition and misleading the farmers today were in favour of thee farm reforms when they were in power.
+Those sitting in the opposition and misleading the farmers today were in favour of the farm reforms when they were in power.
 They could not make a decision during their tenure and today when the nation has taken a historic step, then these people are misleading the farmers, the PM also said.

 The agriculture reforms that have taken place are exactly what the farmer bodies and even the Opposition have been asking for over the years.
 The government of India is always committed to the welfare of the farmers.
 We will keep assuring the farmers and addressing their concerns, the PM also said.